A little story …

 Don’t worry, I am not broken, and neither are you!
 I do believe in my heart that I am a kind person; I simply must change some of my behaviors.

-We chatted a little bit about Change last year as we navigated through the Whole Life Challenge, and as I look back to this article, we can see that I just barely touched the surface.
+We chatted a little bit about Change last year as we navigated the Whole Life Challenge, and as I look back on this article, I can see that I just barely touched the surface.

 I fear that I won’t do the topic of change much justice with this article either; we’ll have to dive deeper into it another day, but let’s at least pique our interest.